 Dr. Maggie Ross graduated from The University of Notre Dame with a Bachelor of Science Degree in Biological Sciences and from the Medical University of South Carolina with her Doctor of Medicine.
 She is certified by the American Board of Psychiatry and Neurology and is licensed to prescribe Suboxone.
 She has served as Staff Psychiatrist and Admitting Physician for the Georgia Regional Hospital in Savannah, Georgia, and Admitting Physician for the Carolina Center for Behavioral Health in Greer, South Carolina.
-Dr. Pearson currently holds an assistant professor position at Mercer University School of Medicine.
+Dr. Ross currently holds an assistant professor position at Mercer University School of Medicine.

 A graduate of Armstrong State University, Jennifer DeMott, ANP-C, serves as Nurse Practitioner for Coastal Harbor.
 In addition to holding a Masters of Science in Nursing, DeMott is also licensed and certified by the American Academy of Nurse Practitioners, the American Nurses Credentialing Center and the American Heart Association, among others.
 DeMott brings decades of nursing experience to the Coastal Harbor team, previously serving as Nurse Practitioner at Optim Medical Associates and Director of Nursing at the Assisted Recovery Center.
 In addition to her role at Coastal Harbor, DeMott also serves as Nurse Practitioner at THA Hospice and is an active member of the American Association of Nurse Practitioners.